sarink/mercury/README.md

 4. Restart your server

-5. Create a Page, add some Regions to it, and away you go!
+5. Create a Page, add some Regions to it, and away you go! (your default login is admin/admin123)

 pages